-Hi Katherine.
-Thanks for judging Life Framer again.
-You’re juror for our first ‘Open Call’ which in a way is a challenge to judge – with no theme there are few constraints for submitting photographers.
+As juror for our ‘Open Call’, it might be a challenging one to judge – with no theme there are few constraints for submitting photographers.
 What are you looking for in a winning image?
 Can you talk us through your review process?

 It’s exciting to explore something so boundless as an Open Call.
 By the very nature of that, I’ll be looking for the unexpected.
 When photographers are faced with freedom, it says something quite fundamental about their artistic production how they answer that call, whether it moves towards something they perceive as ‘safe’ or if they’re willing to take a risk.
 This is a forum for art, so we aren’t talking about some picture to decorate an Ikea showroom – ‘safe’ just isn’t going to cut it.